San Francisco 49ers (5-11) - Previously: 31.

 Philadelphia Eagles (7-9) - Previously: 21.

 The Eagles surrendered way too many resources for Carson Wentz.
 Unless he's the next Andrew Luck, Philadelphia will struggle to have success for the next five or so years because of depleted depth.
-Much like the Falcons, who have suffered even though Julio Jones hit, if they sustain a handful of injuries, they won't have any sort of shot.
+Much like the Falcons, who have suffered even though Julio Jones hit, they won't have any sort of shot if they sustain a handful of injuries.

 Oh, and speaking of having no shot, it appears as though Chase Daniel is going to be the starting quarterback this year in the wake of Sam Bradford's idiotic holdout.